Richmond-San Rafael Bridge FAQs

 What does a “pilot” project mean?

-The project’s two main components — the new third traffic lane in the eastbound direction (lower deck) and the bike/pedestrian path on the upper deck — are being implemented as “pilot” projects.
-This means the improvements have been installed on a temporary basis.
-The performance of the improvements will be monitored for four years.
-At the end of this pilot period, Caltrans will decide whether to make the improvements permanent, modify them, or remove them.
+The project’s two main components — the new third traffic lane in the eastbound direction (lower deck) and the bike/pedestrian path on the upper deck — were implemented as “pilot” projects.
+This means the improvements were installed on a temporary basis.

 Why did the project implement a bike and pedestrian path on the Contra Costa side?